fernkit/fern/docs/cpp-docs.md

 The Fern Graphics team is actively working on these upcoming features:

-- Additional layout options (Grid, Stack, etc.)
+- Additional layout options (Grid, Stack. already implemented Row, Column, and Expanded)
 - Animation system for transitions and effects
 - Theme support for consistent styling
 - Advanced input handling (multi-touch, gestures)